The Test ( परीक्षा )

 It went on till the evening.
 The players were drenched in sweat, their faces red with heat.
 They were gasping for breath, and the match ended in a draw.

 It was dark now.
 There was a nala close to the playground.
-There was no bridge over the nala and the wayfarers had to wade through it to go across.
-The play had just ended and the players were resting to get their breath back.
+There was no bridge across the nala and the wayfarers had to wade through it to go to the other side.
+The match had just ended and the players were resting to get their breath back.
 Just then a farmer came to the nala with a cart-full of grain.
 Partly because the track was muddy and partly because the climb was steep, he was unable to drive the cart up through the nala.
 He yelled at the bullocks; he tried to push the wheels up with his hands, but, the cart was overloaded and the bullocks not strong enough.
 The cart wouldn’t go up, and if it did it slid back again.
 The farmer tried to push the cart up again and again, whipped the bullocks out of frustration but the cart refused to go up the slope.
 The poor fellow looked here and there but found no help.
 He could not leave the cart unattended and go somewhere to seek help.
 He was in great trouble.
 At that very moment the players happened to pass by carrying their sticks.
 The farmer looked at them with pleading eyes but didn’t have the courage to ask for help.
 The players also looked at him but with their eyes closed, eyes that reflected no sympathy, that were selfish and drunk with pride, showing no sign of generosity or compassion.

 But among the players there was one person who had both sympathy and courage.
 Today he had hurt his foot during the match and was slowly limping along.
 Suddenly his eyes fell on the cart and he stopped.
 The moment he looked at the farmer he understood the situation.
 He kept his stick on one side, removed his coat and said to the farmer, ‘Should I help you push up your cart?’